Local author Tantri Wija shared her ideas on "How To Spend a Perfect 48 Hours in Santa Fe, NM" through Matador Network.

 For after-dinner libations and sunset-gazing, order a mezcal cocktail on the ultimate people-watching patio at Coyote Cafe & Rooftop Cantina (when the weather’s warm), or get slightly snazzied up and walk into a world of craft cocktails, Prohibition-esque chandeliers, and live jazz at Tonic.

 Get bright-eyed and bushy-tailed with breakfast downtown at La Posada de Santa Fe, a luxury resort and spa just off the Plaza.
 A historic destination in itself, La Posada was once the private home of Santa Fe art collector Julia Staab, whose ghost is said to haunt some of the guest rooms and the restaurant that bears her name.
-As you sip your mimosa, you can meander through the hallways, where a curated selection of contemporary art graces the walls—and keep your eye out for Julia.
+As you sip your mimosa, you can meander through the hallways, where a curated selection of contemporary art graces the walls.
+But keep your eye out for Julia!

 Then, get ready for…you guessed it: art, art, and more art.
 Santa Fe is one of the country’s largest art markets, after all.
 Take your time and get a flavor of the past at the New Mexico Museum of Art, just down the street from La Posada.
-It’s housed in a Pueblo Spanish Revival building based on the aesthetic of colonial-era mission churches (as are most buildings in downtown Santa Fe, by design).
+It’s housed in a Pueblo-Spanish Revival building based on the aesthetic of colonial-era mission churches (as are most buildings in downtown Santa Fe, by design).

 Then it’s off to explore the works of one of Santa Fe’s own at the Georgia O’Keeffe Museum.
-You’ll see her art—including her most iconic pieces —here, but you’ll also get a look into how she worked and where.
+You’ll see her art—including her most iconic pieces —here, but you’ll also get a glimpse into how she worked and where.
 After all, these are the landscapes that inspired her.

 La Fonda Hotel doesn’t just occupy the oldest hotel site in Santa Fe—it occupies the oldest hotel site in the country.
-Records date way, way back to 1607, right around when the city was founded.
+Records date way, way back to 1607, right around when the city was founded (which was 1610).
 The digs inside are a bit more modern, however—their much venerated La Plazuela restaurant serves tasty, tasty, tasty modern Southwestern cuisine surrounded by skylights and the hammered tin of a 1920s-era patio.
 For some amazing margaritas, try the adjacent La Fiesta Lounge (it happens to be a favored stop on the Margarita Trail).

 Thanks to its old roots, La Fonda (Spanish for “the inn”) is the only hotel on the historic Santa Fe Plaza, making it an excellent launching pad for exploring the heart of the city’s downtown buzz.
 Here’s what you’ll find nearby: